|National Hockey League|

 "Our guys that haven't scored much are starting to come around," said Peverley.
 "Hopefully this will lead to them getting more."

 Backup Anton Khudobin gave No. 1 Tuukka Rask the night off and made 20 saves.

-victory in this series, and it featured a goal and an assist by Seguin and 20
+The Bruins notched a 2-1 victory in Montreal on Feb.
+6, their fifth straight victory in this series, and it featured a goal and an assist by Seguin and 20 saves from Rask.

 Price stopped 21 shots and Subban had a goal for the Canadiens, who have lost two straight and four of their last five in Boston.

 03/03 10:32:52 ET